Kit Products

 Invoice Client Settings

-Normally, when printing out kits, the Kit Parent is displayed, followed by its components.
-When processing a kit order with a dependency on All components or Main component(s), component information including SKU, Product Name, and quantity will display on the invoice.
-However, the invoice is printed differently for All Component and for Main Component(s) based on which setting below is enabled:
+Normally, when printing an invoice for an order that contains kits, the Kit Parent is displayed, followed by its components.
+When processing a kit order with a dependency on All components or Main component(s), component information such as SKU, Product Name, and quantity will display on the invoice.
+However, the invoice is printed differently for All Component and Main Component(s) based on which setting below is enabled:

 • Format Kit Items as regular items while printing Invoice — Prints the items as regular items (non-kit items).